Youth marketing: Morals and education of marketers

 In regards to the public opinion of youth marketing, one side that has not been well-represented is that of the youth marketing industry.
 John C. Geraci, through the article “What do youth marketers think of selling to kids?”, conducted an online poll consisting of 878 interviews, each around 30 minutes long.
 The interviews covered topics such as educational backgrounds to ethics in youth marketing.

 According to the polling, those that work in youth-oriented careers are 92% more likely to have a four-year degree and less likely to have academic skills specifically for dealing with children.
 Most of those polled also feel that the ethical standards are on par with other industries, but at the same time, they feel that ethics can be a matter of intentions and not results, including campaigns denied by companies due to a lack of accessible demographic and focus testing data utilized by marketers to appeal to youth easier.

 Most ethical procedures in the youth marketing industry occur behind office walls and are usually not seen by the public, media, or politicians, which Geraci surmises that most issues with youth marketing don't originate from those creating ads, but are the result of multiple causes, citing childhood obesity as a health concern that has developed due to multiple factors, influencing how the public reacts to certain ads and products created and promoted by these companies.

 Youth consumer behavior

-As early adopters of new technologies, the youth in many ways are the defining users of the digital media that are embracing this new culture.
-"The burgeoning digital marketplace has spawned a new generation of market research companies which are introducing an entire lexicon of marketing concepts (e.g., “viral marketing,” “discovery marketing”) to describe some of the unorthodox methods for influencing brand loyalty and purchasing decisions."
-The research that is done on youth marketing quickly becomes outdated by the time it is published as a result of the growth of digital media as educators and health professionals continue to get a grasp on the situation.
+As early adopters of new technologies, the youth are users of the digital media that are embracing new culture.
+"The burgeoning digital marketplace has spawned a new generation of market research companies, which are introducing an entire lexicon of marketing concepts (e.g., “viral marketing,” “discovery marketing”) to describe some of the unorthodox methods for influencing brand loyalty and purchasing decisions."The research that is done on youth marketing quickly becomes outdated by the time it is published as a result of the growth of digital media, as educators and health professionals continue to get a grasp on the situation.